Mark Bedford: Other musical work

-Bedford took no part in the recording of Oui Oui, Si Si, Ja Ja, Da Da but he appeared in a TV advert with the group, promoting a popular beer.
-He also performed with the band on the roof of Buckingham Palace in June 2012 as part of Queen Elizabeth II Diamond Jubilee Concert and for the band's appearance in August at the 2012 Summer Olympics closing ceremony.
-More recently, he appeared with the band on The Jonathan Ross Show on 19 January 2013 and again on 22 March 2013 when the group performed at the official closing ceremony of BBC Television Centre in London.

 Since 2011, Bedford has been part of The Lee Thompson Ska Orchestra, a band he put together with Madness saxophonist Lee Thompson.
 The Lee Thompson Ska Orchestra released their debut album The Benevolence of Sister Mary Ignatius in 2013.
 They released a single "Fu Man Chu" featuring Bitty McLean from this album, and in February 2014, released a second single "Bangarang" featuring Dawn Penn and Sharon Shannon.

 The Near Jazz Experience (NJE), a new band with Terry Edwards, released the album Afloat in 2017.

+Design

+Bedford trained at the London College of Printing.
+During a break from Madness, he re-trained there, and then founded his own design studio, Mar Mar Co., who have worked with galleries including Victoria and Albert Museum and the Imperial War Museum.
+They also designed and produced products for the Tate Modern.

 Personal life

 In 1987, Bedford started a relationship with Cressida, his long-term partner.
-They have two daughters, Alice (born 1993) and Olivia (born 1997).
+They have two daughters, born in 1993 and 1997.
+He is 5'10" tall.